diagrams/diagrams-doc/doc/manual.rst

 (See `Fill rules`_ for an explanation of the call to `fillRule EvenOdd`.)

-`stroke` turns a path into a diagram, just as `strokeT` turns a trail into a diagram.
-(In fact, `strokeT` really works by first turning the trail into a path and then calling `stroke` on the result.)
+`stroke` turns a path into a diagram, just as `strokeTrail` turns a trail into a diagram.
+(In fact, `strokeTrail` really works by first turning the trail into a path and then calling `stroke` on the result.)

 `explodePath`, similar to `explodeTrail`, turns the segments of a path